Using convolutional neural networks for the classification of breast cancer images: Results

-The performance of all the models on the PCam data set is described in Table \ref{tab:roc}.
-All the indicators are measured on the test set.
-A global improvement of the performances is quite clearly associated with an increased depth of the models.
-For instance the AUC of the simple 2-layers convolutional model is 0.85, increasing to 0.91 with the 6-layers convolutional model.
-The InceptionV3 model, which has 94 convolutional layers, also has an AUC of 0.91.
-Transfer learning does not work very well, since the AUC of the InceptionV3 model trained with the ImageNet weights is only 0.88, better than the 2 convolutional layers model but worse than the 6 convolutional layers (0.91) and the InceptionV3 fully re-trained (0.91).
-It might be that the visual structures (i.e. the filters) learned with the ImageNet data set are not adapted to the PCam images.
-Object categories in the ImageNet data set (such as "ballon", "strawberry", etc.) are indeed very different from the type and structures seen on lymph node tissue microscopy images.
-Image data augmentation is a technique that can be used to artificially expand the size of a training data set by creating modified versions of the images.
-This technique was used for the CNN-6L model, but with no obvious positive result on the performance (test loss 0.70, test accuracy 0.73, AUC 0.90).
-We can see in the table that fine-tuning models is improving performance for both the 6 convolutional layers model (AUC 0.92) and the InceptionV3 fully re-trained model (AUC 0.954).
-The performance of the fined-tuned InceptionV3 model fully re-trained (IV3-F) is comparable to current state--of--the--art models for computational pathology analysis.
-It is within the top 5 best algorithms of the CAMELYON16 challenge \cite{bejnordi2017diagnostic} and is within the top 10 best models for the PCam dataset (\url{https://paperswithcode.com/sota/breast-tumour-classification-on-pcam}).
-The current best PCam models have an AUC around 0.97 and implement rotation equivariant strategies \cite{cohen2016group, graham2020dense, weiler2018learning}.
+It is worth noting that the best models are all models that were fully retrained on the data, not the models that used transfer learning.
+In fact, the models that are fully retrained have higher AUC values on average (Figure \ref{fig:boxplot_auc}) for both the PCAm and the IDC datasets, and if we look at the average of the AUC values there is a statistically significant difference (Welch Two Sample t-test, for the PCAM dataset t = -2.5527, df = 16.285, p-value = 0.02108, for the IDC dataset, t = -3.5998, df = 8.4843, p-value = 0.006335).
+The reason for this is probably that the visual structures (i.e. the filters) learned with the ImageNet dataset are not adapted to the PCAM images.
+Indeed, the object categories in the ImageNet dataset (such as "balloon", "strawberry", etc.) are very different from the types and structures seen in digital pathology images.

+Fine tuning of the hyperparameters was done for the Inception V3 and the VGG19 models on the PCAM dataset.
+Two hyperparameters (Adam learning rate and batch size) were fine-tuned using the Keras Tuner with the hyperband algorithm.
+The performance is improved in the two models with an AUC of 0.95 for the Inception V3 model and an AUC of 0.96 for the VGG19 model.
+These performances are comparable to current state--of--the--art models for computational pathology analysis.
+It is within the top 5 best algorithms of the CAMELYON16 challenge \cite{bejnordi2017diagnostic} and is within the top 10 best models for the PCAM dataset (\url{https://tinyurl.com/3rhk6ph6}).
+The current best PCAM models have an AUC around 0.97 and implement rotation equivariant strategies \cite{cohen2016group, graham2020dense, weiler2018learning}.
 Indeed, histology images are typically symmetric under rotation, meaning that each orientation is equally as likely to appear.
 Rotation--equivariance removes the necessity lo learn this type of transformation from the data, thus allowing more discriminative features to be learned and also reducing the number of parameters of the model.